trivialsoftware/spiderworks/Readme.md

 ## Pages

-A 'page' in Deluge is a markdown file with a `YML` section at the top (frequently refered to as 'frontmatter').
+A 'page' in Spiderworks is a markdown file with a `YML` section at the top (frequently refered to as 'frontmatter').
 Here's a simple example:

 ```markdown